eggy03/ferrumx-windows/CONTRIBUTING.md

 If you have a question, or want to suggest changes or a feature or report bugs, you can easily create an issue using one of the given templates.
-Before raising an issue, make sure you have checked the existing ones and read the docs
+Before raising an issue, make sure you have checked the existing ones and read the docs.

+For questions and or suggestions, you can also post your message in [Discussions](https://github.com/eggy03/ferrumx-windows/discussions)

 ### Testing the library on different hardware